Skip to Content

 Sentencing Guidelines for Grand Larceny in New York

-When it comes to sentencing for a larceny crime in New York state, several factors can influence the outcome.
-These factors include whether the theft was of a violent or non-violent nature and it is also taken into consideration if the defendant has a predicate felon.
+When it comes to sentencing for a larceny crime in New York State, several factors can influence the outcome.
+These factors include whether the theft was of a violent or non-violent nature, and it is also taken into consideration if the defendant is a predicate felon.
 (Predicate felon indicates the defendant has had a previous felony conviction in the past 10 years.)

 Continue Reading Read Less

-Why You Need an Experienced Criminal Defense Team on Your Side
+Why You Need an Experienced Grand Larceny Defense Team in Binghamton

 Hiring a team that has been on both sides of the law, as partners Tom Jackson and Ben Bergman both have been, can give you an even greater chance of a positive outcome in the courtroom and a chance to move forward with your life.
 As some of the most respected grand larceny defense attorneys in the state, Jackson Bergman, LLP is ready to meet with you to discuss the intricacies of your case and make a plan of action to move forward with your case.